OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_1_forward_strand.md

         // Forward kmer.
         let nt = LOOKUP[*nt_char as usize] as u64;

-        if nt >= 4 {
+        // Reset if we found an invalid nucleotide. if nt >= 4 {
             valid_kmer_index = 0;
             storage = 0;